saltyorg/docs/docs/reference/domain.md

     If you want Saltbox to work with Cloudflare and automate setting up DNS, you need to:

     1. Set up Cloudflare as your DNS provider
-    2. Get a [free] Cloudflare API Key
+    2. Get a [free] Cloudflare Global API Key
-    3. Enter that API key into the Saltbox settings
+    3. Enter that Global API key into the Saltbox settings
     4. run the saltbox install, during which all the required subdomains will be created at Cloudflare for you
     5. do some optional post-install adjustments.